s00d/webpack-shell-plugin-next/README.md

 * `onBeforeNormalRun`: configuration object for scripts that execute on normal run without --watch option
 * `onAfterDone`: configuration object for scripts that execute after done.
 * `onFailedBuild`: configuration object for scripts that execute after error.
+* `onBeforeCompile`: configuration object for scripts that execute before complite.

 ***Default for all: ```{scripts: [],blocking: false,parallel: false}```***